 2. Hiking Trails

 There are multiple trails you can hike while visiting the Cove, like Abrams Falls which takes you out to a beautiful natural waterfall.
 There are short and long hikes, all you have to do is pull off and find the trail head.
 You can even bike the loop if you want, the Cove opens early some mornings just for bikers!
+Check out some of the best Cades Cove hiking trails and decide where you’d like to hike on your visit.

 3. Smoky Mountain History